Azure-Samples/iot-edge-deployment-engine/README.md

   ./clean-dev-setup.ps1 -resourcesPrefix <yourprefix>
   ```
 2. You will be prompted to confirm deletion.
 This can take a few minutes.

+## Azure Pipelines CI/CD setup

+One option for running reconciliation to the IoT Edge devices based on a set of manifest files, is to add this as part of the CI/CD flow.
+Please see [Azure DevOps Pipelines: setting up a pipeline with IoTEdgeDeployment Engine to trigger deployments](docs/azdevops.md) for a walkthrough.

 [def]: http://localhost:7071/api/swagger/ui
 [def2]: /.github/workflows/CD_Infra.yml